 - Logged In Status

 - Site Search Data

 The plugin gives you everything you need and more to properly track categories in WordPress.
-It is lightweight and pretty easy to setup.
+It is lightweight and pretty easy to set up.
 It is also compatible with just about every WordPress theme and plugin out there, so getting it to run with whatever you have should not be a problem.

 Let’s take a look at how to install the plugin and then we will go over it together.

-Install and Activate Plugin
+Step 1: Install and Activate Plugin

 In order to properly track categories in WordPress using Google Tag Manager, you first need to install and activate the plugin.
 You can do this from the plugins page of your WordPress admin dashboard.
 Simply search for the relevant plugin.